reactivego/jig/README.md

 	return v, true
 }
 ```

-So this is pretty normal strongly typed Go code.
-We note a couple of things here:
+> *NOTE*

-1. A place-holder type `foo` is introduced.
+> - This is strongly typed Go code in terms of place-holder type `foo`.
-2. The definition of the type `FooStack`, `Push` and `Pop` methods in terms of the `foo` type.
+> - `FooStack`, `(FooStack) Push` and `(FooStack) Pop` have `Foo` in somewhere in their name.
-3. You're not bound to using e.g. `Foo` and `Bar`, you can use any place-holder name you want, really.
+> - You're not limited to using `Foo`, you can use any place-holder name you want, really.
-4. Note the use of both Foo and foo.
-This is needed if you want the templates to work with non-exported types and built-in types.
+> - The use of both `Foo` and `foo`.
+Where `Foo` refers to a type and `foo` is the actual name of the type.

-This code will compile, and you can write tests to validate the code.
+This code will compile, and you can write tests (in a different folder) to validate the code.
 Jig will use the code as a template for generating specializations where the place-holder type is replaced by another type, but also the use of those place-holders names in identifiers and even comments will be replaced with proper type names by *jig*.

 However, in order to operate correctly, jig needs some help in determining what's part of a template and what's just support code.
 For that we use comment pragmas to tell jig what's what.
 To tell jig about templates we use `jig:template`.
 Below, we've added these pragmas to the generic stack code: